Honda Accord (North America eighth generation): Global production and marketing

 A right-hand-drive variant of the North American Accord model is sold as the fifth-generation Honda Inspire in Japan.
 In South Korea, the model was imported from Japan and success of the North American Accord pushed Honda ahead of BMW, Mercedes-Benz and Lexus, to become the number one import brand as sales of Honda vehicles surged 95% in the first seven months in that year.

 Variants of the North American Accord models are manufactured for the domestic markets in China and Taiwan, with Guangzhou Honda (renamed Guangqi Honda in 2009) producing it since 2007.

 The North American Accord model is also assembled in Thailand for sale in Southeast Asia, Australia and New Zealand.
 Since the North American Accord is sold alongside the Japanese-built Accord (European-spec) in the Australian and New Zealand markets under the same marque (as opposed to in Canada and the United States where the Euro-spec Accord is sold as the Acura TSX), the smaller of the two cars is badged as the Accord Euro, while in New Zealand only the V6-powered version of the North American Accord was available so it got badged as the Accord V6.

 Honda entered a strategic collaboration with Proton of Malaysia in October 2012 as part of Japan's Abenomics plan.
 The result of the collaboration was the Proton Perdana, a rebadged eighth generation Honda Accord which launched on 11 December 2013, for exclusive sale to the Malaysian government and civil servants.
 It serves as the replacement to the ageing Mitsubishi Galant-based Proton Perdana V6 fleet in use since the 1990s.

+The eighth generation of the Honda Accord went on sale in Middle Eastern markets in November 2007 as a 2008 model year vehicle; specifically, Honda officially launched the 8th generation Accord for the GCC market at a Dubai event on November 6, 2007, with Saudi Arabia releases by Abdullah Hashim Company Ltd. happening concurrently, offered with both a 2.4-liter engine and a 3.5-liter V6 engine option.